gitlabhq/gitlab-runner/docs/executors/docker.md

 With the support for PowerShell Core introduced in the Windows helper image, it is now possible to leverage the `nanoserver` variants for the helper image.

-### Known issues
+### Known issues with Docker executor on Windows

 The following are some limitations of using Windows containers with Docker executor:

-- Docker-in-Docker is not supported, since it's
+- Docker-in-Docker is not supported, because it's
   [not supported](https://github.com/docker-library/docker/issues/49) by
   Docker itself.
 - Interactive web terminals are not supported.
 - Host device mounting not supported.
-- When mounting a volume directory it has to exist, or Docker will fail to start the container, see [#3754](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/3754) for additional detail.
+- When mounting a volume directory it has to exist, or Docker fails to start the container, see [#3754](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/3754) for additional detail.
 - `docker-windows` executor can be run only using GitLab Runner running on Windows.
 - [Linux containers on Windows](https://learn.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/linux-containers)
-  are not supported, since they are still experimental.
+  are not supported, because they are still experimental.
 Read [the relevant issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4373) for more details.
 - Because of a [limitation in Docker](https://github.com/MicrosoftDocs/Virtualization-Documentation/issues/334),